10 Ways to Reboot Your New Hire On-Boarding

 1. Practice and When You are Sick of Practicing Keep Practicing.....More...And More....And More

-Becoming a superstar in sales is much more about practicing than the training itself.
+Becoming a superstar in sales and recruiting is much more about practicing than the training itself.
 When you go to the gym you don't just do one rep and go home.
 You do ten or twelve reps and multiple sets.
 Why?
 Because it's the repetition that builds the muscle.
 Just like a pro golfer or major league baseball player takes thousands of swings every week on the driving range and in the batting cages, sales reps and recruiters need to apply repetition after repetition after repetition.
 This applies for your pitch, value proposition, case studies, rebuttals, you name it.
 Do it until you can't do it no more.
-Managers need to create structured coaching time for practice on a daily basis.

 2. Create a User Adoption Plan

-The "honey moon" effect of new hire training and on-boarding often starts to lose it's appeal after a couple of weeks where reps tend to lose their initial enthusiasm.
-To avoid this pitfall managers must plan out in advance a user adoption plan that includes the specific exercies, games and competitions that the new hire will do each day and week to practice applying what has been taught in order to reinforce the training.
-To give you an idea, many of our training classes are followed by weeks (4-6) of reinforcement before allowing the rep or recruiter to move on to a new class and begin working on a new skill set.
-To drive adoption and see results you must practice.
+The "honey moon" effect of sales onboarding or new hire on-boarding often starts to lose it's appeal after a couple of weeks where reps tend to lose their initial enthusiasm.
+To avoid this pitfall managers must plan out in advance a user adoption plan that highlights the specific exercises, games and competitions that the new hire will do each day and week to practice applying what has been taught in order to reinforce the training.
+To give you an idea, many of our sales onboarding classes are followed by weeks (4-6) of reinforcement before allowing the rep or recruiter to move on to a new class and begin working on a new skill set.
+To drive learner adoption and see results you must practice.

 To ensure your new hires don't get bored and lose their enthusiasm it is important that you create challenging and engaging content like the online role play missions you see to the right that exists on our training platform.
 Your training material including your exercises need to challenge and inspire your learners and clearly demonstrate how it is applicable to their day to day activities.